Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-drive-configurations.typ

 #pro-con(
   name: "Holonomic Drive",
-  image: image("brainstorm-drive-configurations/HolonomicDrive.excalidraw.svg", width: 50pt),
+  image: image("brainstorm-drive-configurations/HolonomicDrive.excalidraw.svg"),
   description: [
-    Holonomic drive is a drivetrain that allows a robot to move in any direction independently of its orientation, offering full omnidirectional movement.
-This is typically achieved using specialized wheels like omni-wheels or mecanum wheels, which can be controlled individually to move the robot forward, backward, sideways, and diagonally without needing to turn first.
+    Holonomic drive allows a robot to move in any direction independently of its orientation, offering full omnidirectional movement.
+This is achieved by placing omni-wheels at an angle, which can be controlled individually to move the robot forward, backward, sideways, and diagonally without needing to turn first.
   ],
   pros: [
     - Greatest maneuverability (8/omni-directional movement)